 And for the parts to sort of like hijack the leadership, or mutiny is another metaphor that would work.
 So the first part we’re going to look at is the exile parts.
 The exile parts include the inner child or the inner children.
 How is an exile part created?

 Exile parts are created when trauma happens, perceived trauma.
 And again, when you’re a baby, when you were a child, it doesn’t take much to traumatize you.
 Now, there’s a whole section I wanted to include in the beginning and then I forgot because I’m doing this pretty much extemporaneously, so I remembered it now.

-I wanted to point out the fact that in Practical Psychology Part Two, I went into the idea of the inner child.
-And in quite a lot of detail and its relationship to same.
+I wanted to point out the fact that in Practical Psychology Part Two, I went into the idea of the inner child and in quite a lot of detail and has its relationship to shame.
 One objection I wanted to discuss or deal with is the notion that the inner child is bullshit.
 So it’s sort of like, “My memory is faulty.
 I don’t fucking remember when I was a kid and all shit.”

 So part of the idea there is, like if you understand how the child’s brain is formed, you can see how basic the brain is, and how vulnerable it is, and how easy it is for it to perceive trauma.
 Again, I recommend to everyone a brilliant book called Drama of the Gifted Child.
 At some point, I’ll do a DTPHD podcast analysis of the book.
 It’s a very short book.
 I read it in one night, and it’s like a hundred pages.